-As 2020 swings into gear, more companies are utilizing R&W insurance on middle-market private equity, strategic, and M&A transactions.
+As 2020 swings into gear, more companies are utilizing reps and warranties insurance on middle-market private equity, strategic, and M&A transactions.
 As we noted in our 2020 Private Equity and Transactional Risk Insurance Trend Report, we believe this trend will continue through 2020 and beyond.
 Among the trends we identified in our report is the notable trend of relative newcomers to the marketplace implementing R&W insurance—specifically lower middle-market private equity funds, growth equity funds, and strategic investors.
 As the R&W insurers move downstream and new insurance buyers seek expertise and options for their deals, it is critical to understand the ways in which a process can go south—and how to keep things on track.

 We have identified five general pitfalls common to R&W deals, informed by our work on hundreds of lower, core, and upper middle market transactions ranging in size from $30.0 million growth investments to $1.5 billion LBOs.

 #1) Insufficient Due Diligence